Why You Need an Attorney in NYC for a Real Estate Purchase

 Real estate attorney fees are typically structured as a flat fee per completed transaction.

-You should be careful of any lawyer asking for hourly pay for a real estate deal as that’s a sure sign that the lawyer does not specialize in real estate transactions.
+It would be best to be careful of any lawyer asking for hourly pay for a real estate deal, as that’s a sign that the lawyer does not specialize in real estate transactions.

 Real estate lawyer fees could be higher for a complicated estate sale with heirs that are hard to track down and a power of attorney involved.